syedmwgilani/Habbit-Tracker/README.md

 x On Save button click prevent button from being double clicked x Add name and weekday field validation before Save, in Habit Template page

-- On page scroll make header and footer transparent.
-- Add top of page button that appears on page scroll.
 - Add new Logos.
 - Add Logo to page
 - Change Fonts